nxjosephofficial/dns-changer/README.md

 # dns-changer
 DNS changer shell script
 <br>
-You can change your DNS settings with that script easily.
+You can change your DNS settings easily with that script.
 <br>
 ![Usage](https://github.com/nxjosephofficial/nxjosephofficial/blob/main/dns-changer.gif)

 <br>
 Works on distros which use systemd and NetworkManager.
 <br>